 In April 2018, Linda and I went to the 2018 GCICA convention in Baton Rouge, Louisiana.
 Doris approached me and invited me to take over this site.
 Doris and her late husband Bob are charter members of the Griswold & Cast Iron Cookware Association.
 Doris started this site some 20 years ago to provide education and information to collectors and other enthusiasts of vintage and antique cast iron cookware.
 You can find the pages created by Doris in the blog – click on the category “Doris Mosier” and they will come up.

 When Doris extended the invitation, I gave it some thought.
-I realized that while running the business what I was really interested in was not the sales, but learning about the iron, the people who used it, the stories attached to the iron, and those who use and/or collect it now.
+I realized that while running the business what I was most interested in was learning about the iron, the people who used it, the stories attached to the iron, and those who use and/or collect it now.
 I love thinking about these old pieces and where they have been and what they might have been used for, and am happy that others share this same interest and want to preserve these valuable pieces and stories of our American history.
 There are so many folks out there now who are excited about using and collecting vintage and antique iron – far more than when I began my cast iron adventure.
 It is fun to meet and share with others who have the same interest and enthusiasm about these old pieces.
 I was and am honored that Doris has trusted me with this legacy.

 On this site, I’d like to share stories with you about the history of the old iron, its use and care, and collectors and collections – as well as share information about vintage and antique cookware.
 I hope you’ll join me on this new journey!

 Subscribe to our list to be notified when new posts hit the blog.